World powers must help form inclusive Afghan govt: Fawad

 He said that two tracks including the troika plus including Russia, China, US and Pakistan and the other track comprising regional countries Turkey, Pakistan, Central Asia and Iran should take the leadership role in the crisis.
 The minister said Pakistan and Turkey were in close cooperation on the issue as they were partners in peace in Afghanistan.

-He said at a time when the focus of whole world was on Afghanistan, the PMLN leadership had not uttered a word about it.
-The manner the PMLN leadership was seeking the support of world powers was disgraceful, he added.
+He said at a time when the focus of the whole world was on Afghanistan, the PMLN leadership had not uttered a word about it.
+The manner the PML-N leadership was seeking the support of world powers was disgraceful, he added.

-Taking a jibe at the PML-N, he said that they had toss for the party presidency on a monthly basis.
+Taking a jibe at the PML-N, he said that they had to contest for the party presidency on a monthly basis.
 He said this time Shehbaz Sharif was the president, next time it would be Maryam Nawaz and then Shahid Khaqan Abbasi.